swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/1-api-gateway.md

   - the path parameters: `pathParametersSchema`, which must correspond to a `Record<string, string>`
   - the query string parameters: `queryStringParametersSchema`, which must respect the same constraint
   - the headers: `headersSchema`, with the same constraint (and as per [HTTP/2 specification](https://httpwg.org/specs/rfc7540.html#HttpHeaders), they should be lowercase)
+  - the requestContext: `requestContextSchema`, which must respect the request context format of your lambda, depending on the integration type and the authorizer type.
   - the body `bodySchema` which is an unconstrained JSON schema
 - finally, the `outputSchema` in order to be able to validate the output of the lambda.
 It is also an unconstrained JSON schema.